 In addition to teaching the Japanese language, the institute also provides activities such as:

-Of course, there’s so much more to the USA than just New York City… Let’s head to the Second City and the Midwest for places you can learn Japanese!
+Of course, there’s so much more to the USA than just New York City… Let’s have a look at how you can learn Japanese in Chicago.

 The Second City is not stranger to Japanese.
 (Source: pixabay.com)

-Given the population of nearly 12 million (urban area), it’s hardly surprising that the City of Angels is also home to a number of places where you can learn Japanese.
+Given the population of nearly 12 million (urban area), it’s hardly surprising that finding somewhere to learn Japanese in L.A is not a difficult task.

 You don’t need to be a movie star to get private Japanese lessons.
 (Source: pixabay.com)